 With decades of healthcare IT development pushing more and more onto doctors and other providers, a new approach is as clear as it is necessary: the best place for most provider organizations to begin with a risk adjustment solution is with Post-Encounter Review.
 It has the smallest impact on physicians while supporting coding and risk accuracy, and often even funds the next step through its ROI.
 Starting with a post-encounter solution can also lead to a mutually beneficial relationship with payer organizations; it allows for Medicaid risk adjustment in states where a retrospective review by payers is not permissible.

 After that, we almost always recommend expanding to a pre-encounter risk adjustment solution (rather than point-of-care) for many of the same reasons.
-Lumanent Pre-Encounter Review uses clinical suspecting, a process through which Lumanent Insights, our NLP engine, surfaces conditions that are suspected, but aren’t formally diagnosed, for clinical review.
-Through adopting Pre-Encounter Review, the goal of complete and accurate risk capture takes on a new shape: a tandem, two-step effort where a clinical review specialist identifies the highest probability missing conditions and then passes them to the physician for examination and any treatment during the encounter.
+Lumanent Pre-Encounter Prep uses clinical suspecting, a process through which Lumanent Insights, our NLP engine, surfaces conditions that are suspected, but aren’t formally diagnosed, for clinical review.
+Through adopting Pre-Encounter Prep, the goal of complete and accurate risk capture takes on a new shape: a tandem, two-step effort where a clinical review specialist identifies the highest probability missing conditions and then passes them to the physician for examination and any treatment during the encounter.